MojosBeans100/CI-MS5-loveplants/README.md

 |stripe_pid|a unique character string to communicate with Stripe|CharField|

 #### OrderLineItem
-- The OrderLineItem model represents details about each product in any given order (Order).
+- The OrderLineItem model represents details about each product in any given order (Order model).
 - The model contains a model method to update the lineitem_total if the quantity is changed.

 | Field | Description | Field type|